IcePixelx/IcyCore/README.md

 It is a framework for analyzing processes that are 32-bit and have protection against normal debuggers.

+It is written with the new C++20 standard in mind.

 Currently, it has the following features which will continue to be expanded upon in the future:

 # Dynamic System Calls